brimoran/Pixelbook-setup/README.md

 The install will take a long time.

-When complete test by temporarily adding to path:
+When complete there will be a prompt to add to PATH, MANPATH and INFOPATH.
+Test by temporarily adding to path:

 ```PATH=/usr/local/texlive/2019/bin/x86_64-linux:$PATH``` (check that this path is correct)